 Kyle Heiny, a graduate of the second cohort, praised the program's effectiveness: "I feel more confident in my career path even coming from multiple jobs with a bunch of work experience.
-This program really dialed in to exactly what we needed to know and gave us the best getting out on the job.
-Workforce Development made it so easy and seamless to give me all the tools I need to get out there and be the best plumber petitive wages and benefits.
+This program really dialed in to exactly what we needed to know and gave us the best possible head start before even getting out on the job.
+Workforce Development made it so easy and seamless to give me all the tools I need to get out there and be the best plumber and pipe fitter I can be."

 Kyle, who had applied to the program several times, was finally accepted after connecting with SCWD.
-Following graduation, he secured a five-year journeyman position with comed the program, totaling 20 students already employed.
+Following graduation, he secured a five-year journeyman position with comand benefits.